johnervan/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands
+5. Should take no longer than 2s to respond to user's commands
+6. Should be properly documented to allow for easy program scalability (i.e. adding new functions)

 ## Appendix D : Glossary